the-bionic/sezzle-js/widget-options.md

 **Purpose**: Language in which the widget text should be rendered.<br/>
 **Type**: string<br/>
-**Options**: 'en', 'fr', 'de'<br/>
+**Options**: 'en', 'fr', 'de', 'es'<br/>
 **Default**: navigator.language<br/>
 **Additional Details**: To match the selected language in the window instead of the user's default browser language, use document.querySelector('html').lang.
-Currently, SezzleJS only supports 'en', 'fr', and 'de', but additional languages can be added through `altVersionTemplate` and `altLightboxHTML`
+Currently, SezzleJS only supports 'en', 'fr', 'de', and 'es', but additional languages can be added through `altVersionTemplate` and `altLightboxHTML`

 `forcedShow` (optional)